0chain/rclone_zus/README.md

 > This method is more error-prone for beginners and should only be used if you're familiar with the Züs CLI ecosystem.

 ## Installation & Setup
+There are two ways of installing the rclone_zus plugin: download a pre-built binary or build the binary.

+### Download pre-built binary

+1. Go to the [releases page](https://github.com/0chain/rclone_zus/releases/tag/v1.0.4) and download the pre-built binary for your OS.
+2. Place `rclone.exe` in your desired directory
+3. Run `./rclone`in that directory.
+If it shows the help description, you're ready to start using rclone with Züs storage

+> This is the preferred method for Windows users

+### Build the Binary

 This section guides you through cloning, building, and configuring rclone_zus with the Züs backend.
+Ideal for Linux and MacOS.

-### 1. Clone the Repository
+#### 1. Clone the Repository

     git clone https://github.com/0chain/rclone_zus.git
     cd rclone_zus

-### 2. Build the rclone Binary
+#### 2. Build the rclone Binary

 Use the provided Makefile to build the project: